jnthbdn/rs-dht-pio/readme.md

 ## The PIO ❤️
 The RP2040 chip (used for the Pico) has a rather atypical peripheral called PIO (Programmable Input/Output), [Chapter 3 of the DataSheet](https://datasheets.raspberrypi.com/rp2040/rp2040-datasheet.pdf).
 In simple terms, the idea is to be able to run a small program (max.
 32 instructions), which executes independently.
 It can manipulate GPIOs and share information with the main program.

 The PIO is programmed using an assembler called `pioasm`, with just a few very basic instructions.
 What's interesting is that each instruction takes (usually) 1 cycle to execute.
 What's more, it's possible to divide the clock at which the program executes.
-In our case, we divide the main clock of 133 MHz by 133, giving us one instruction per microsecond.
+In our case the implementation obtains the system clock and set the PIO's clock to execute one instruction per microsecond.

 ## Usage
 Add this crate on your `cargo.toml`, use: